jinghuazhao/EWAS-fusion/README.md

 ## INSTALLATION

 * To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including dependencies such as `plink2R` and `reshape` is required.
 The latest version also requires [jlimR](https://github.com/cotsapaslab/jlim).
 Other facilities to be required are Sun grid engine (sge) or GNU parallel for Linux clusters.
+A summary is also available from here: [https://jinghuazhao.github.io/software-notes/AA/](https://jinghuazhao.github.io/software-notes/AA/).

 * Install the repository on your system, you will need weights based on epigenetic data or to generate them as described in **Weight generation** below.